People often come to us asking: what’s the easiest country to get citizenship of the EU?

 - Dual citizenship OK – keep your original passport

-- Easy language requirement – A2 Elementary level (equivalent to a good GCSE)
+- Easy language requirements – A2 Elementary level (equivalent to a good GCSE)

 - Access generous tax benefits while counting up the years to citizenship